 How often have you thought that?
 We’d all like to swim rather than sink, but to do neither sounds like a step backwards to me.
-So I’m gonna kick-start 2017 with a bit of a challenge:
+So I’m going to kick-start 2018 with a bit of a challenge:

 Let’s shake things up.

 Since you’ve read this far AND if you’ve read any past FAQ’s And Answers I’m assuming you have a sense of humor AND a flair for creativity (and that’s a creative word: flair).
 You’re either a comedian or a humorous speaker – or both – or aspiring to be one or the other – or both.

 How do you stand out from everyone else?
 What separates you from the pack?
 Maybe it’s time to shake things up and take a risk.

 Taking a risk can mean different things to different people.
 If you’ve never been on stage for whatever reason (stage fright quotient?) but it’s burning a BIG “What If?” in your brain – do it now.
 If you’re waiting until the ball drops next year, you risk losing this year.
 Go to an open-mic, take a class, form a writing group – whatever, there are tons of options.
 There are also plenty of good books on the market (and not just mine – search around) on how to write, perform and find work in this crazy biz.